 Each school principal will authorize two staff members to administer prescribed or non-prescribed oral medication.
+These designated staff members will receive RN delegation each school year.

+For purposes of this procedure, "medication" means oral medication, topical medication, eye drops and nasal spray.
 Oral medications are administered by mouth either by swallowing or by inhaling and may include administration by mask if the mask covers the mouth or mouth and nose.
-These designated staff members will participate in an inservice training session conducted by a physician or registered nurse prior to the opening of school each year.

-Prescribed or over-the-counter oral medication may be dispensed to students on a scheduled basis upon written authorization from a parent with a written request by a licensed health professional prescribing within the scope of their prescriptive authority.
+Medication may be dispensed to students on a scheduled basis upon written authorization from a parent with a written request by a licensed health professional prescribing within the scope of their prescriptive authority.
 If the medication is to be administered more than 15 consecutive days, the written request must be accompanied by written instructions from a licensed health professional.
 Requests will be valid for not more than the current school year.
-The prescribed or non-prescribed medication must be properly labeled and be contained in the original container.
-The dispenser of prescribed or non-prescribed oral medication will:
+The prescribed or OTC medication must be properly labeled and be contained in the original container.
+The dispenser of prescribed or OTC medication will:

-- A. Collect the medication directly from the parent (students should not transport medication to school), collect an authorization form properly signed by the parent and by the prescribing health professional, and collect instructions from the prescribing health professional if the oral medication is to be administered for more than 15 consecutive days; - B. Store the prescription or non-prescribed oral medication (not more than a 20-day supply) in a locked, substantially constructed cabinet; - C. Maintain a daily record which indicates that the prescribed or non-prescribed oral medication was dispensed. - D. Provide for supervision by a physician or registered nurse.
+- A. Collect the medication directly from the parent (students should not transport medication to school), collect an authorization form properly signed by the parent and by the prescribing health professional, and collect instructions from the prescribing health professional if the oral medication is to be administered for more than 15 consecutive days; - B. Store the prescription or OTC medication in a locked, substantially constructed cabinet; - C. Maintain a daily record which indicates that the prescribed or OTC medication was dispensed. - D. Provide for supervision by a physician or registered nurse.